The pressure cooker makes homemade applesauce a breeze. Instant Pot applesauce is made with 3 simple ingredients – apples, orange juice, and cinnamon.

 What apples do you use for applesauce?

 Pretty much any kind of apple can be used for applesauce.
-Our favorites include Gala, Pink Lady, Honeycrisp, and McIntosh.
+Our favorites include Gala, Red Delicious, Honeycrisp, and Granny Smith.

 You’ll notice that this recipe calls for orange juice instead of apple juice or water.
 We do this for a very specific reason and it’s because citrus preserves fruit.
 Lemon and lime are too bitter and orange juice is just right when it comes to sweetness.
 A little goes a long way, but orange juice will help your applesauce from browning!